 There’s nowhere on earth quite like Newcastle, and just in time for Christmas, the North East Film Archive have produced an astonishing new DVD revealing ‘Newcastle on Film’ – the moving story of the city as captured on film over the past 100 years.

 In recognition of the increasing impact television has had on the world, in 1996 the United Nations General Assembly proclaimed 21st November as World Television Day.
 To mark the day we’ve added some new films to our online collections as part of our North East On Film project.

-YFA's new DVD - Hull on Film - is now available to buy!
-The DVD is priced at £10 (plus postage and packing), and all proceeds from sales go straight back into the preservation of the films – so every purchase helps to safeguard more of our region's film heritage.
+Are you searching for the ideal Christmas present for a Hullensian?
+Well, look no further than our Hull on Film DVD, packed full of fascinating footage of Hull dating from the early 1900s up to 1980!
+The DVD is priced at £12 (including postage and packing), and all proceeds from sales go straight back into the preservation of the films – so every purchase helps to safeguard more of our region's film heritage.

 In the 1980s, Willerby Film Club made an 8mm film capturing the memories of three Wagoners from the East Riding of Yorkshire, who all recall signing up, mobilisation, and their experiences of the Mons Retreat during WW1.
 Thanks to funding from the Heritage Lottery Fund, YFA were able to undertake vital restoration work on the only surviving copy, a poor-quality VHS tape, and the story of the Wagoners can be told once again.

 For her latest series of blogs, our fabulous volunteer, Val, has taken inspiration from a newly-commissioned short film, Born a Rebel: a collaboration between Cinema for All, Yorkshire, North East and North West Film Archives (find out more about the film here).
 Here’s part one - parts two and three will follow over the next few weeks.